Lakshmi Devi Temple, Doddagaddavalli: Architecture

-The temples complex is within a seven feet high prakara (compound), almost a 115 feet square.
-It had a dvara-mandapa to its west and a dvarasobha to its east, but these along with the original compound decoration is now missing except for the door frames and the mandapa-like structure.
+The temple complex is within a seven feet high praakara (compound), almost a 115 feet square.
+It had a dwara-mantapa to its west and a dwarashobha to its east, but these along with the original compound decoration is now missing except for the door frames and the mantapa-like structure.
 It is likely that the original town was near the manmade reservoir.
-Inside the historic prakara were four small shrines at each corner, a design called parivaralayas in Sanskrit texts.
+Inside the historic praakara were four small shrines at each corner, a design called parivaralayas in Sanskrit texts.
 In addition, to the northeast of the main temple, there is a fifth independent shrine dedicated to Bhairava.
-At the center is the chatuskuta (four-shrine) main temple with a shared mandapa.
+At the center is the chatushkuta (four-shrine) main temple with a shared mantapa.
 Thus, the complex consists of nine shrines.

 The Lakshmi Devi Temple is one of the earliest known temples built in the Hoysala style.
 The building material is Chloritic schist, more commonly known as soapstone.

 The temple does not stand on a jagati (platform).
 Three of the vimanas (shrines) have a common square mantapa (hall).
 The fourth vimana, one at the north and dedicated to Kali, is connected to the mantapa via an oblong extension.
 The extension has two lateral entrances into the temple, one from east, the other west.
 The vimanas have their original phamsana-style tower (superstructure) intact.
 These illustrate the Kadamba Nagara architecture.
 Of the nine shrines in this complex, eight vimanas are simple phamsana and symmetric within each set.
 The ninth vimana that opens to the east is different – it is a tritala (three storey) superstructure and is dedicated to goddess Lakshmi, thus making her the primary deity and giving this temple its dedicatory name.

 Each of the three vimanas that share a mandapa has an ardha-mantapa (vestibule) connecting it to the central larger square ranga-mantapa.
 On top of the vestibule of each shrine is a sukanasi (or "nose" because it looks like low extension of the main tower over the shrine).
 The sukanasi is a tier lower than the main phamsana tower over the shrine.
 All the four sukanasi are intact and so are the kalasha (decorative water pot like structure) on top of the main towers.
 The Hoysala emblem (the sculpture of a legendary warrior "Sala" fighting a lion) is mounted atop one of the Sukanasi.